ZimmermanGroup/py-conformational-sampling/README.md

 * Use pip to install py-conformational-sampling and its dependencies.
 ```
-pip install -e .
+pip install .
 ```

 ### For developers:
-To install with extra packages for development and testing within visual studio code, use:
+To install in editable mode with extra packages for development and testing within visual studio code, substitute the following during the pip installation:
 ```
 pip install -e .[dev,vscode]
 ```